this photo series captures what microaggressions feel like

 This article was originally published by i-D Australia.

-Having your identity casually put under the microscope is a common source of anxiety for those who are visibly "other."
-For those with faces and voices that don't fit the prescribed "Australian identity," it only takes a passing comment from a stranger, friend or even a lover to suddenly feel displaced.
+Having your identity casually put under the microscope is a common source of anxiety for people who are visibly "other."
+For those with faces and voices that don't fit the prescribed "Australian identity," it only takes a passing comment from a stranger, friend, or even a lover to suddenly feel displaced.
 Migrating to Australia from Malaysia in his teens, photographer Bryan Tang's experience echoes migrant stories of past and present.

 How did you have the idea for your photo series?